Perspective | Learning app ABCmouse pays $10 million to settle FTC complaint it trapped parents in subscription they couldn’t cancel

 The company says it has since streamlined its subscription, cancellation and customer support processes.

-“More than 100,000 exasperated consumers tried to cancel through the Contact Us link on ABCmouse’s Customer Support page,” Andrew Smith, director of the FTC’s Bureau of Consumer Protection wrote in a blog post about the settlement.
+“More than 100,000 exasperated consumers tried to cancel through the Contact Us link on ABCmouse’s Customer Support page,” Andrew Smith, director of the FTC’s Bureau of Consumer Protection, wrote in a blog post about the settlement.

 Unscrupulous companies can make canceling such agreements arduous, if not impossible.
 It reminds me of the popular NBC show “American Ninja Warrior,” where athletes have to conquer challenging obstacles, a course most fail to complete.